 Anyone who has ever spent some time on the internet or has glossed through their facebook newsfeed has come across a top 10 of some sort.
 Buzzfeed is particularly notorious in its lists of things, mostly because of their ability to recycle the same ideas in barely new, meme-filled ways.
 “Things only 90s kids understand” or something to that effect is a popular one they like to exploit.
 It’s a very nicely wrapped, easy-to-read way to package thoughts and concepts into boxed constructions and digestible click-bait.
 A lot of them are harmless but the kind of lists that really get to me are the personality based ones.
 There are such gems out there such as The Huffington Post’s “18 things creative people do differently”and “10 signs you’re exceptionally smart but don’t appear to be” published by a site called Lifehack.org.
 These are particularly grating but devilishly ingenious.

-One such list that stood out to me the most is one very special “Why Most Men Can’t Handle A Deep Woman” with its very “profound”insights stacked neatly from 1 to 10.
+One such list that stood out to me the most was “Why Most Men Can’t Handle A Deep Woman” with its very “profound”insights stacked neatly from 1 to 10.
 I don’t have anything against lists but there’s a time and place for such a device.
 Reinforcing your own pretensions about possessing vaguely positive personality traits is not one of them.
 These kind of lists are on par with Star Sign readings and how many arbitrary adjectives can be forced into a description of how great being a Leo is (or whatever your sign happens to be).
 It’s a way of pushing oversimplifications as depth.
 You’re so intent in acquiescing to the characteristics presented to you that you manipulate your thoughts into agreement.

 My problem with lists like these aren’t so much to do with the subject matter but rather the way in which the article wishes to engage the reader.
 The power of writing comes in its ability to bring feelings to a substantive form that may have previously been hard to grasp or to open you up to new perspectives.
 The reasons why all these “word porn”excerpts are so popular is because of how easily accessible they are and more importantly because of the relatable sentiments they are able to capture.
 When somebody writes “top 10 things creative and intelligent people relate to” or whatever it may be, it’s a form of engaging the reader directly without challenging them.
 It suggests an exploration into the creative mind but then just goes on to list a few habits that are agreeable to the perfectionist mentality.
 It doesn’t really teach you anything about these qualities, it just reaffirms them.
 Short quotes that are smart and insightful are effective in how memorable they are and can therefore leave an impact by having more staying power.
 More conventional pieces of journalism and opinion pieces make use of persuasive language and reasoning that can be questioned and analysed.
 There is usually a purpose to these and a point that is trying to be made.
 When these lists come along, I wonder what is the purpose of “15 things that make you a 90s kid”?
 So far the only answer I can come up with is this: pandering.